LBNL-ETA/CyDER/README.md

 Current task: Finish calibration process with new upmu data
   - add breaker number and id type in arg
 Next steps:
+  - Search source impedance calculation
   - Create a graph of previous calibrations
+  - Create a Upmu page *****
+  - Create search pages using Django filter (models and devices)
   - Create a REST API
+  - Launch normal simulation
+  - visualize result of normal simulations
-  - Create a Upmu page
+  - Create a vehicle simulation scenario
-  - Create search pages using Django filter (models and devices)
   - Change ssh for celery workers
   - Create a script to update the system / or initialize.